The Right to Peaceful Protest: A Pillar of Democratic Governance as ConstitutionallyGuaranteed

 is independent of the State and Federal arms of Government.

-Specificity on the definition of the term “Community”.
+5.Clarity and Specificity on the definition of the term “Community”.
+We also advocate

 that this term to be inclusive of affected communities.